EPA Cincinnati Technology Collaboration and Transfer

 Analysis of market potential and commercialization opportunities for EPA developed water technologies

-EPA ORD is pursuing the necessary steps to achieve EPA Administrator Jackson’s goal to develop, deploy, and transfer EPA designed and patented environmental technologies to commercialization, particularly water technologies.
+EPA is pursuing the necessary steps to achieve EPA’s goal to develop, deploy, and transfer EPA designed and patented environmental technologies to commercialization, particularly water technologies.
 It is critical for EPA to effectively transfer innovative, developing, and existing patented technology into real-world applications.
-Through a work assignment, a contractor will evaluate water technology opportunities, IP management, technology marketing and scouting opportunities, licensing opportunities, perform market/economic research and analysis, as well as provide strategic consultation for potential commercialization of EPA conceptual, developing, and existing patented technologies.
-This will help EPA understand if a particular water technology has promising economic growth, or potential market or commercialization value.
-This effort will provide EPA management necessary information to make informed decisions for allocating research and expense funds, and facility and laboratory resources to develop and protect intellectual property both nationally and internationally, continue maintenance support to existing and developing patents, and project staffing requirements to support the research path forward in support of EPA mission, goals, and objectives.
-An initial set of EPA technologies have been selected for market analysis support:
+An EPA contractor is evaluating water technology opportunities, related intellectual property (IP) management, technology marketing and scouting opportunities, licensing opportunities, and performing market and economic research and analysis.
+This helps EPA understand if a particular water technology has promising market or commercialization value.
+This effort is providing EPA managers key information to make decisions for allocating research funds, and facility and laboratory resources to develop and protect intellectual property both nationally and internationally and project staffing requirements to support the future research.
+An initial set of EPA technologies have been selected for market opportunity analysis support:

 - Field Portable Device for the Concentration of Large Volume Water Samples, Patent pending number 11/695,432

 - Adaptive Real-time contaminant detection and early warning for drinking water distribution systems, Patent Number 7,866,204